 On the 27th June 1905 there was a severe thunderstorm and the monument was badly damaged.
 Portions of the shaft were scattered many yards away and the brick pedestal, on which it stood, was all that remained.

-Sir Edward Clarence Kerrison had died in 1886, but his daughter remained lady of the manor and commissioned the re-erection of the monument.
+Sir Edward Clarence Kerrison had died in 1886, and his sister, Agnes Burrell Bateman-Hanbury, inherited his estates and commissioned the re-erection of the monument.
 In 1907 she invited tenders from Stone masons in London, Bristol and Diss.
 It was the local firm, Richard F. Perfitt of Victoria Road, Diss who was awarded the contract, undertaking to supply the cross in Aberdeen granite for £23 12s 6d.
 It was completed in 1908.

 From the above picture it is obvious that a mistake was made, giving the date as 1843 instead of 1848.
 Also, Edmund is just described as 'The Martyr' instead of 'King and Martyr'and it seems that both inscriptions got the month wrong giving it as August when it appears it was September.